The Creation of the British Motor Industry Heritage Trust

 Today the Trust continues to grow and shape its work and collections.

-The Trust has raised funds for many projects including the purchase of the Nick Baldwin Collections, several major museum re-developments and the 4500m2 Collections Centre, to house the reserve vehicle collections of the British Motor Industry Heritage Trust and the Jaguar Heritage Trust.
+The Trust has raised funds for many projects including the purchase of the Nick Baldwin Collections, and two major museum re-development projects.
+The addition of a mezzanine floor to provide extra exhibition space in 2007, and the new Collections Centre in 2015.
+A 4500m2 building which houses the reserve vehicle collections of the British Motor Industry Heritage Trust and the Jaguar Heritage Trust.

 The Trust maintains its philosophy of preserving Britain’s motoring heritage and sharing its story with the nation.